canselbaglan/HotelProject/README.md

 # HotelProject

-Hotel project is a hotel automation.
-This project was created for the internet programming course.
+This is a Hotel automation project.It is designed for the systematic operation, management and follow-up of the hotel.
+With this software system, management will be provided quickly and it will be easy to follow up.